Lid-Driven Cavity Flow#

 Linear Solver#

 Each non-linear solver step requires the solution of a linear system of equations.
-Lethe has multiple options to parametrize its linear solvers, but here, we only enable its verbosity to monitor the number of iteration per time step and use the default parameters for the rest.
+Lethe has multiple parameters for its linear solvers, but here, we only enable its verbosity to monitor the number of iteration per time step and use the default parameters for the rest.

 Note